SuperDARN/rst/docs/references/general/filename.md

 *ttt* | A three letter filetype (fit, inx, dat, smr, etc.)
 ```

-In 1999, the two digit year specification was replaced by a full four digit year to deal with the millenium:
+In 1999, the two digit year specification was replaced by a full four digit year to deal with the millennium:
 ```
 *yyyymmddhhi[c].ttt*
 ```